The Musician Sound Develops Through His Breathing And Air

-Targetting your breathing towards your internal vibration is key for your sound quality, and requires only a minimal air consumption.
+Driving your internal vibration with your natural breathing is key for your sound quality, and requires only a minimal air consumption.

 Breathe, You Bet !

-The inner motion driving your vibration towards your instrument comes from your sound center, the location and feeling of which you get accustomed to through watching yourself naturally breathing : air naturally surrounds you and your body spontaneously ingests it during your inhaling, thanks to your diaphragm action, released then by the muscles surrounding it.
+The inner motion propagating your vibration towards your instrument comes from your sound center, the location and feeling of which you get accustomed to through watching yourself naturally breathing : air naturally surrounds you and your body spontaneously ingests it during your inhaling, thanks to the spontaneous action of your diaphragm, released then by the muscles surrounding it.

 During the inhaling stage, it is recommended not to ingest more air than your body needs through the natural operation of its diaphragm, in order to ensure the fullness of the sound to come : in other words, do not voluntarily take in any air, as Alfred Tomatis states it in The Ear And The Voice.